publu/onchaintesla/README.md

 ## Gnosis Safe
 We've developed a module for Connext that enables safes to send messages across chains.
 This cross-chain communication enhances the functionality of Gnosis Safe by allowing for more complex and versatile transactions.
+In addition to the Connext module, we've also created a module for Hyperlane, further expanding the cross-chain capabilities of Gnosis Safe.
 We also rewrote the old proposer module (included for visibility) into a Zodiac-enabled module.
 It was definitely a trip.
 Didn't realize how different the architecture was from a monolithic module.

 Related code:
 hardhat/contracts/governance/ConnextProcessor.sol
+hardhat/contracts/governance/HyperlaneProcessor.sol
 hardhat/contracts/governance/ProposerExecutionZodiac.sol

 ## Connext